raymondfx/hyperledger-ledger/demo/AliceGetsAPhone.md

 cd aries-cloudagent-python/demo
 ```

-We'll come back to this in a minute, when we start the `faber` agent!
+We'll come back to this in a minute, when we start the `journalist` agent!

 ### Run an instance of indy-tails-server